Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Essence-Themes.md

-Keeping effects within elemental themes will help with elements not outclassing each other.
-Elements are ordered alphabetically but with Untyped last.
+Keeping effects within essence themes will help with essences not outclassing each other.
+Essences are ordered alphabetically but with Unaligned last.

-Elements take half damage from elements they resist and deal double damage to elements that are weak to them (which coincides with elements they resist).
+Combatants take increased damage from essences that counter their essence.
+The damage bonus scales with the assailant's level.

 ## 💀 Darkness
 Color: ![Colors.DarkPurple](https://placehold.co/15x15/71368A/71368A.png) `Colors.DarkPurple`

 Opposite: ✨ Light

-Resists: 🌿 Earth, 💨 Wind
+Counters: 🌿 Earth, 🌧️ Water

-Weak to: 🔥 Fire, 💦 Water

 Archetypes: Hemomancer